scperkins/EJEHardenberg.github.io/public/writing/poetry/kindness.md

 with device on hand, a single numbers game
 absorbed from the world, mind away from the pain
 A moment too soon and suddenly relaxed
-when memory hits and breaks the camels back
+when memory hits and breaks the camel's back
 A light downward tune plays through the air
 arpeggio's running with mind ensnared
 As she hands over the check eyes flash to mine